byuawsfhtl/HandwritingRecognition/README.md

 * weights_path (optional): The path to the pre-trained model weights (default: ./data/model_weights/hwr_model/run1)
 * console (optional): Print inference results to the console and show images
 * log_level (optional): TensorFlow log-level {0, 1, 2, 3} (default: 3)

+### Build the Conda Package to be uploaded to Anaconda Cloud

+Packaging python packages is done through the use of ```setup.py```  as well as ```meta.yaml```.
+Slight modifications to these files may need to take place if dependencies to the code base change.
+The project can be packaged using the following ```conda-build``` command.

+`
+conda-build ./ -c defaults -c conda-forge
+`

+For the command to work, you may need to first activate the conda environment containing all of the project dependencies.
+`
+conda env create -f environment.yaml conda activate hwr_env
+`

+Once the project has been packaged, the packaged file can be uploaded to Anaconda Cloud (Anaconda-Client is required):

+`
+anaconda upload -u BYU-Handwriting-Lab <FILENAME>
+`